 NBA Playoffs: Suns' Starting Lineup Against Lakers

-The Suns and Lakers play Game 1 on Sunday afternoon in Phoenix.
+The Phoenix Suns host the Los Angeles Lakers for Game 2 on Tuesday.

-The Phoenix Suns have shocked the NBA world by being the second seed in the Western Conference, and their playoff series with the Los Angeles Lakers beings on Sunday.
+The Phoenix Suns came out roaring in their first playoff game as a franchise in over a decade.

-The Lakers had a disappointing regular season and are the seventh seed in the Western Conference.
+They won 99-90 against LeBron James and the defending champion Los Angeles Lakers on Sunday, and get a chance to go for two in a row on Tuesday evening.

-The Suns have announced their starting lineup for Sunday, and it can be seen in a post from FantasyLabs below.
+For the game, the Suns have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

-The Lakers are 2-point underdogs against the Suns in Phoenix on Sunday for Game 1, according to FanDuel.
+The Lakers are 2-point favorites in Phoenix for Game 2 against the Suns, according to FanDuel.

-More on the Los Angeles Lakers and the game with the Suns can be read here.
+More on the Los Angeles Lakers and the game can be read here.

 Related stories on NBA basketball